 Hello everyone, I would like to share a video that I made back in the day to compare 4 different Stratocaster clones side by side from different companies and organise a competition for our customers.

 The guitars were Squier by Fender Bullet Strat, Jay Turser JT-300, SX SST-57 and Stagg S300.
-All of them recorded by me using the same riff and a Marshall JVM 205C guitar amp microphoned with a Shure SM57.
+All of them were recorded by me using the same riff and a Marshall JVM 205C guitar amp microphoned with a Shure SM57.
 Please have a listen and then see the full video for the correct order of guitars.

-Before I provide you with the correct order of guitars and reveal the original video featuring longer takes on each guitar and on each pickup positions, I would like to mention a couple of points regarding these guitars.
+Before I provide you with the correct order of guitars and reveal the original video featuring longer takes on each guitar and on each pickup position, I would like to mention a couple of points regarding these guitars.

 Out of these four brands, I personally really like Squier Bullet Strat and SX SST57, then I would say Jay Turser JT-300 and of course, Stagg S300 as in the last place in terms of playability and build quality at this price level.